 From a process-control standpoint, the “quiet killers” are usually these:

-• Agitation that’s insufficient to maintain suspension
+- Agitation insufficient to maintain suspension

-• Sampling plans that only check the start of the run instead of start/middle/end
+- Sampling plans that only check the start of the run instead of start/middle/end

 Packaging Is the Second Half of the Formula

-Glow gummies are frequently packaged to show off their color, and that’s where teams can unintentionally invite instability.
+Glow gummies are frequently packaged to show off their color, and teams can unintentionally invite instability.
 Oxygen ingress, light exposure, and moisture exchange can change both appearance and texture, even when the gummy itself was manufactured correctly.

-• Barrier performance of the bottle and closure system
+- Barrier performance of the bottle and closure system

-• Headspace control and minimizing time between fill and cap
+- Headspace control and minimizing time between fill and cap

-• Desiccant selection based on Aw strategy (not just habit)
+- Desiccant selection based on Aw strategy (not just habit)

-• Transit resilience to heat cycling and vibration that can accelerate clumping and surface wear
+- Transit resilience to heat cycling and vibration that can accelerate clumping and surface wear

 A lot of “mystery issues” that look like formulation problems are actually packaging outcomes.
 If the product looks different at week ten than it did at release, packaging belongs in the root-cause conversation immediately.